EyeCare Optical

 • Eyelid scrubs are equally as important as warm compresses to remove eyelid debris and crusted oil.
 Eyelid scrubs should be performed twice per day.
 Our recommendation is a commercially prepared hypochlorous acid solution, such as Ocusoft Hypochlor (available in our optical shop).
 Baby shampoo on a wet washcloth may be used as an alternative.

 If you’re concerned about blepharitis, schedule an appointment with Drs.
 Campbell, Cunningham, Taylor & Haun.
-Our cornea specialists will development a treatment plan to effectively manage the condition, based on your individual needs.
+Our cornea specialists will develop a treatment plan to effectively manage the condition, based on your individual needs.